-In this guide, we will show how to use the File Uploader to build a simple HTML5+JS Image Hosting app.
+In this guide, you'll learn how to use integrate File Uploader to and build a simple HTML5 image hosting app with a minumum of JS code.

 - Before We Begin